-If you want your backup strategy to save your money instead of wasting it, setting up a proper backup retention policy will be the core element to focus on.
+If you are an IT admin or a business owner, you want your backup strategy to save your money instead of wasting it, setting up a proper backup retention policy will be the core element to focus on.

 We witness the following mistake so often: businesses back up everything they have and keep it for as long as possible.
 As a result, they end up with enormous bills for storage or compliance violations.